 Project Overview and Proposal

 The creation of a Council of Advisers on the Application of the Rome Statute to Cyberwarfare.
-The Permanent Mission of Liechtenstein, along with other partners, has established a time-bound forum for States, academics, and civil society members to discuss how different forms of cyber operations fit into the Rome Statute system and other international legal frameworks.
-At its conclusion, the Council of Advisers will publish a report on their discussions.
+The Permanent Mission of Liechtenstein, along with other partners, established a time-bound forum for States, academics, and civil society members to discuss how different forms of cyber operations fit into the Rome Statute system and other international legal frameworks.
+At its conclusion, the Council of Advisers has published a report on their discussions.

 Project Background and Goals